ajbute/personal-projects/README.md

-# Personal-Projects
+# personal-projects
-A repository to store all of my personal projects / code
+A repository to store all of my personal projects, source code, and binaries